Kidneys are critical to your overall health.

 That’s why it’s our first area of focus.

-If you are an adult who has type 2 diabetes, and have been diagnosed with chronic kidney disease, you’ll want to find out your individual risk for disease progression.
+If you are an adult and you have type 2 diabetes and kidney disease, you can find out your risk for disease progression.

 FREE PATIENT GUIDE PLUS WORKBOOK